plipof/grok_conversation/README.md

 Derived from [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) but uses the xAI API URL [(https://api.x.ai/v1)](https://api.x.ai/v1).

 ## How it works
-xAI Grok Conversation uses OpenAI's python package to call to call the xAI API URL to interact with the latest version of the Grok LLM, see xAI documenation [documentation]([text](https://docs.x.ai/docs)).
+xAI Grok Conversation uses OpenAI's python package to call to call the xAI API URL to interact with the latest version of the Grok LLM, see xAI [documentation]([text](https://docs.x.ai/docs)).

 ## Installation
 1. Install via registering as a custom repository of HACS or by copying `grok_conversation` folder into `<config directory>/custom_components`